Lincoln School (Providence, Rhode Island)

-Lincoln School, Providence RI, is a college preparatory school offering advanced education in small classes to girls from Kindergarten through Grade 12, with a co-educational Little School (6 weeks to Pre-K).
+Lincoln School is a college preparatory school in Providence, Rhode Island offering advanced education in small classes to girls from Kindergarten through Grade 12, with a co-educational Little School (6 weeks to Pre-K).

 History

-Founded in 1884, by Mrs. William Ames in order for her daughter Margarethe Dwight to go to a real school, Lincoln School was named in honor of John Larkin Lincoln in 1888, a Brown University professor with a strong commitment to the education of girls and young women.
-Lincoln moved to its present site on Butler Avenue in 1913, expanding its campus and physical plant in the ensuing years to accommodate the School's growing N-12 program, the Little School and arts and athletic programs.
+Founded in 1884, by Mrs. William Ames in order for her daughter Margarethe Lyman Dwight to go to a real school, Lincoln School was named in honor of John Larkin Lincoln in 1888, a Brown University professor with a strong commitment to the education of girls and young women.

+Lincoln moved to its present site on Butler Avenue in 1913, expanding its campus and physical plant in the ensuing years to accommodate the School's growing N-12 program, the Little School, and arts and athletic programs.

 In 1924, Lincoln School became a Quaker School and is an active member of the Friends Council on Education.
-In 1980, Lincoln acquired Faxon Farm in Rehoboth, MA, named in honor of alumna, Connie Briggs Faxon '36, to support the School's growing interscholastic sports program.
+In 1980, Lincoln acquired Faxon Farm in Rehoboth, Massachusetts.
+It was named in honor of alumna, Connie Briggs Faxon '36, to support the school's growing interscholastic sports program.

 In 2018, Lincoln School completed construction on STEAM Hub, a modern two-story glass building on Blackstone Boulevard designed by LLB Architects (Lerner Ladds Bartels) at a cost of $5 million.
 The building is Lincoln's new home for science, technology, engineering, and math, art and architecture.